 Tuhala Witches’ Well, located at the 3,000 years old settlement, represents an ancient Estonian folk tale.

 Estonia has experienced a variety of belief systems over the centuries, from Catholicism to Lutheranism to Russian Orthodoxy and Soviet atheism.
-Twenty two years after regaining independence from the Soviet Union, Estonia is one of the world’s most secular nations; in the 2011 census, only 20 percent of its citizens declared themselves followers of a particular faith.
+As of 2013, Estonia is one of the world’s most secular nations; in the 2011 census, only 20 percent of its citizens declared themselves followers of a particular faith.
 But most Estonians retain sometimes almost mythological connection to nature.

 It wasn’t until the late 12th century when Estonians had a first taste of Christianity: the landing German merchants brought along Christian missionaries.
 Their mission didn’t go down smoothly – Estonians resisted strongly against an alien religion.
 It took about a century for Christian crusaders to conquer the country and with the new religion forced upon them, it also marked the beginning of a long period of foreign rule in Estonia.